How are the flats allocated?

 Are belongings insured?

 We provide basic contents insurance through Endsleigh.
 To see what this insurance covers and to insure additional items, please see Endsleigh's website.
 More expensive items such as bicycles, laptops and mobile phones are not covered by the basic insurance.
+It is up to the individual to ensure the insurance policy meets their needs.
+The University can't assist with the administration of any insurance policy.

 Is there parking at the flats?